microsoft/planetary-computer-apis/docs/collection-config.md

 }
 ```

 You have a lot of flexibility here.
 Look at the existing examples for inspiration.
+Other common mosaic strategies include:

+* Some form of "low cloud cover"
+* Various time intervals (quarters, years for annual mosaics, ...)

 ### Queryables